Ruairí Ó Brádaigh: Leader of Republican Sinn Féin

 On 2 November 1986, the majority of delegates to the Sinn Féin Ard Fheis voted to drop the policy of abstentionism if elected to Dáil Éireann, but not the British House of Commons or the Northern Ireland parliament at Stormont, thus ending the self-imposed ban on Sinn Féin elected representatives from taking seats at Leinster House. Ó Brádaigh and several supporters walked out and immediately set up Republican Sinn Féin (RSF); more than 100 people assembled at Dublin's West County Hotel and formed the new organisation.
 As an ordinary member, he had earlier spoken out against the motion (resolution 162) in an impassioned speech.
 The Continuity IRA became publicly known in 1996.
 Republican Sinn Féin's relationship with the Continuity IRA is similar to the relationship between Sinn Féin and the Provisional IRA when Ó Brádaigh was Sinn Féin's president.

 Ó Brádaigh believed RSF to be the sole legitimate continuation of the pre-1986 Sinn Féin, arguing that RSF has kept the original Sinn Féin constitution.
-RSF readopted and enhanced Ó Brádaigh's Éire Nua policy.
-His party has had electoral success in local elections only, and few at that, although they currently have one elected Councillor in Connemara, County Galway.
+RSF readopted and enhanced Ó Brádaigh's Éire Nua policy between 1988 and 2000.
+His party has had electoral success in local elections only, although they currently have one elected Councillor in Connemara, County Galway.